sagemath/trac_to_gh/Issue 6365.md

 # Issue 6365: bug in constructing extensions of finite fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6365

 Original creator: was